 Being a small town, Smithfield does not have a public transit system used by locals to get to and from work.

-The education level of Smithfield citizens is substantially higher than the typical US community, as 32.71% of adults in Smithfield have at least a bachelor's degree.
+The overall education level of Smithfield citizens is substantially higher than the typical US community, as 32.71% of adults in Smithfield have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Smithfield in 2010 was $30,161, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $120,644 for a family of four.
 However, Smithfield contains both very wealthy and poor people as well.